Ruby Hirose: Second-generation problem

 In December of in 1925, the Japanese Students' Christian Association (JSCA) held a conference in Asilomar, California.
-Ruby had been an active member of the JSCA and attended the conference.
-A major topic at this conference was something called the "second-generation problem", which, briefly stated, resulted from the cultural differences between the Issei (first generation) from Japan and the Nisei (second generation) born in America.
-Although both the Issei and Nisei had a common cultural heritage, the Nisei were native English speakers and for the most part lived their day-to-day lives immersed in American, not Japanese culture.
-The conference created a Committee On Second Generation Problem, led by Roy Akagi, a PhD student and JSCA leader which included Ruby Hirose, who would have been entering her Senior year at University of Washington, as well as students from Stanford, Caltech, and Occidental College, and produced a report about this problem.
+Ruby was an active member of the JSCA and attended.
+A major topic at this conference was the "second-generation problem", which resulted from the cultural differences between the Issei (first generation) from Japan and the Nisei (second generation) born in America.
+Although the Issei and Nisei had a common cultural heritage, the Nisei were native English speakers and for the most part lived their day-to-day lives immersed in American, not Japanese, culture.
+The conference created a Committee On Second Generation Problem, led by Roy Akagi, a PhD student and JSCA leader, which included Ruby Hirose, who was entering her senior year at University of Washington, as well as students from Stanford, Caltech, and Occidental College, and produced a report about this problem.

 They outlined the situation as having several aspects from the viewpoint of the Nisei: (1) Relation to First Generation, (2) Relation to American Society, (3) Vocational and Employment Guidance, (4) Standard of Social Conduct, and (5) Religious Life.
 These young people were having identity issues, although in 1925, they didn't call them that.
 They were worried about how to respect and carry on their culture, but also wanted to be full-fledged Americans in an environment that was racially prejudiced and had a real lack of job opportunities.
 Japanese Americans were excluded from owning land, but agriculture was a big part of the Japanese American experience in those days.
-It would turn out later when they were incarcerated due to World War II, many of the successful Issei and Nisei lost all of the businesses that they had built.
+When they were incarcerated due to World War II, many of the successful Issei and Nisei lost all of the businesses that they had built.

 One of the proposed strategies for handling the vocational problem was to emphasize higher education, which Ruby certainly did, becoming one of the earliest Japanese American PhDs in the United States.
 Other strategies included cooperating with other American organizations such as churches, YMCA and YWCA.